M-F, 8 a.m. to 5 p.m. ET

 We will mail a school certification form to the child annuitant 60-90 days prior to their 18th birthday.
 The certification form must be filled out and signed by a parent or guardian, and then signed by a school official, and returned to DFAS prior to the first day of the month of the child annuitant’s birth.

 When the school certification form is received for a child annuitant that turns 18 years of age while attending college, we will certify the child annuitant's eligibility as future intent to continue payment.
-However, a separate school certification will also be needed within 30 days prior to the end of the semester for validation of their eligibility as a full-time student.
+However, a separate school certification will also be needed at the end of the semester for validation of their eligibility as a full-time student.
 School certification forms will also be needed at the end of each of the following semesters to certify that the child annuitant is a full-time student.

 When the school certification form is received for a child annuitant that turns 18 years of age while in high school, we will certify the child annuitant’s eligibility until their high school graduation date or for one year, whichever period is shorter.